lexibank/lairgyalrong/cldf/README.md

 <a name="ds-cldfmetadatajson"> </a>

-# Wordlist Collection of Wordlists in Rgyalrongic Languages
+# Wordlist CLDF dataset derived from Lai and List's "Comparison of Rgyalrongic Languages" from 2023

 **CLDF Metadata**: [cldf-metadata.json](./cldf-metadata.json)